 Strategy: Operate plant in accordance with manufacturer instructions and service agreements.
 Monitor pathogen and contaminant levels regularly to ensure supply meets accepted standards depending on the use.

-Responsibility: Chief Engineer/Assistant Engineer, Services Manager facilities from the water storage tank and at least three different supply points on the distribution system.
+Responsibility: Chief Engineer/Assistant Engineer, Services Manager, RESMP Co-ordinator.
+Monitoring/Reporting: Collect representative and discrete samples of product water supplied to guest and staff facilities from the water storage tank and at least three different supply points on the distribution system.
 At least three samples must be taken at each point and submitted for laboratory analysis.
 Following lab analysis, the results must be reviewed and correct actions taken promptly as and when necessary.
 The following sampling points must be considered at minimum.
 In addition sparkling water and ice machine water must be tested regularly.
 Individual results for each sample are to be filed, and a summary of the year's results provided in Periodic or Annual Monitoring Report.